US aesthetic clinic universe, mapped

 How many aesthetic clinic chains are there in the US?

-There are roughly 11,400 active med spas and aesthetic clinics in the United States, based on Orbital's June 2026 site-by-site map.
-Of those, around 2,140 sit inside the ten largest chains.
-The remaining 9,260, close to 81 percent of the universe, are single-location clinics and small two-to-five-site operators.
+Roughly 11,400 active med spas and aesthetic clinics operate in the United States, based on Orbital's June 2026 site-by-site map.
+The top 10 chains account for about 19 percent of that total.
+The remaining 81 percent, roughly nine in ten locations, are single-location clinics and small two-to-five-site operators that don't appear in any chain directory.

 Which is the largest aesthetic clinic chain in the US?